-- 6.1 Route B will involve formal investigation of repeated breaches or an alleged significant/major breach.
-Investigations may be conducted internally or independently, according to the circumstances and people involved. - 6.2 An investigation under Route B will usually be overseen by the Chair and another office-bearer or committee member. - 6.3 The Chair or office-bearer, in consultation with the other office-bearers, will decide whether to instruct an independent investigation or carry out an internal investigation. - 6.4 In the event that the Chair or other office-bearer is the subject of a complaint, an independent investigation should be conducted, overseen by the Vice-Chair and another committee member. - 6.5 If the Chair is likely to be involved in an investigation (e.g. as a witness), it will be necessary for the office bearers to consider who should be involved in overseeing the investigation. - 6.6 The Director can support the implementation of the Protocol (unless involved in the issue, in which case the role should be assigned to another senior member of staff). - 6.7 Our scheme of delegation identifies who has primary responsibility for overseeing the management of alleged breaches of the Code of Conduct (see section 2.3) - 6.8 Allegations of a potential breach should normally be made to the Chair or, where the complaint relates to the Chair, to another office-bearer.
-Where a complaint is made to the Director, the matter should immediately be notified to the Chair. - 6.9 Alleged breaches may be the subject of written complaints or allegations; they may also be witnessed by someone.
+- 6.2 An investigation under Route B will usually be overseen by the Chair and another office-bearer or Committee Member. - 6.3 The Chair or office-bearer, in consultation with the other office-bearers, will decide whether to instruct an independent investigation or carry out an internal investigation. - In the event that the Chair or other office-bearer is the subject of a complaint, an independent investigation should be conducted, overseen by the Vice-Chair and another Committee Member. - 6.5 If the Chair is likely to be involved in an investigation (e.g. as a witness), it will be necessary for the office bearers to consider who should be involved in overseeing the investigation as no one who may be party to the investigation can be responsible for its oversight. - 6.6 The Director can support the implementation of the Protocol, including providing advice to the Chair (unless involved in the issue, in which case the role should be assigned to another senior member of staff or to the organisation's solicitor or other specialist adviser). - 6.7 Our scheme of delegation identifies who has primary responsibility for overseeing the management of alleged breaches of the Code of Conduct (see section 2.3) - 6.8 Allegations of a potential breach should normally be made to the Chair or, where the complaint relates to the Chair, to another office-bearer.
+Where a complaint is made to the Director, the matter should immediately be notified to the Chair or to another office bearer, if the Chair is involved. - 6.9 Alleged breaches may be the subject of written complaints or allegations; they may also be witnessed by someone.
 However the alleged breach is identified, the Chair and Secretary should ensure that there is always a written statement of the complaint or allegation that is used as the basis for the investigation.
-If no written complaint is made, the statement of the matter should be prepared by someone unconnected to the event/situation (e.g. a verbal complaint made by a committee member should be recorded by someone who was not present when the issue arose this could be a member of staff). - 6.10 The committee member who is the subject of the complaint/allegation that is to be investigated will be notified in writing of the alleged breach within seven working days, either of occurring or of receipt of the complaint.
-A committee member who is subject to an investigation should take leave of absence until the matter is resolved.
-Rule 34.8 of the 2020 Model Rules contain the provisions to secure this.
-The letter will inform the committee member of the nature of the potential breach, the arrangements for the investigation and will advise that leave of absence will be in place for the duration of the investigation.
-Committee members are expected to co-operate with such investigations.
+If no written complaint is made, the statement of the matter should be prepared by someone unconnected to the event/situation (e.g. a verbal complaint made by a Committee Member should be recorded by someone who was not present when the issue arose this could be a member of staff). - 6.10 The Committee Member(s) who is/are the subject of the complaint/allegation that is to be investigated will be notified in writing of the alleged breach within seven working days, either of occurring or of receipt of the complaint.
+A Committee Member who is subject to an investigation should take leave of absence until the matter is resolved.
+Rule 37.8 of the 2020 Model Rules contain the provisions to secure this.
+The letter will inform the Committee Member of the nature of the potential breach(making reference to the specific part(s) of the Code that the complaint relates to), the arrangements for the investigation and will advise that leave of absence will be in place for the duration of the investigation.
+Committee Members are expected to cooperate with such investigations2.